 Weight: 9.07g | Dimensions: 1.9 x 3.2 x 15.2cm | Lead diameter: 0.5mm | Mechanism: Button

-Handcrafted using watchmakers' tools for precision, beauty and accuracy, this is another quite pricey, but very high-end mechanical pencil.
-The tip of the Pentel Sharp Kerry Mechanical Pencil 0.5mm is solid and well-made, which means that breakage of the lead is a rare occurrence.
+Handcrafted using watchmakers' tools for precision, beauty and accuracy, the Pentel Sharp Kerry Mechanical Pencil 0.5mm is another quite pricey, but very high-end mechanical pencil.
+The tip of the pencil is solid and well-made, which means that breakage of the lead is a rare occurrence.
 The removable cap makes it super-portable.
-But above all, this mechanical pencil has been in production for many years now, for one good reason: its impressive consistency and quality.
+This mechanical pencil has been in production for many years now, for one good reason: its impressive consistency and quality.
+That makes it an excellent choice for anyone wishing to produce professional looking writing.